haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 to this package, though only in cases where it cannot be sure that ``Long_Long_Integer`` is sufficient to guard against intermediate overflows.
-This package does not use dynamic alllocation, but it does use the secondary stack, so an appropriate secondary stack package must be present (this is always true for standard full Ada, but may require specific steps for restricted run times such as ZFP).
+This package does not use dynamic allocation, but it does use the secondary stack, so an appropriate secondary stack package must be present (this is always true for standard full Ada, but may require specific steps for restricted run times such as ZFP).